 “You’ll yet get to grieve over my forsaken corpse, Sarah.
 But I have first to perform other rites.”

 “I will be leaving you soon,” Sarah says this.
 “But I will be back.
-Please do not drop dead without me here.
-Promise.
-You have let me down so often.
-Not this time.”
+Please do not drop dead without me here.”

 “I just got here.”
 Sarah had been thinking of tying off loose ends.
-Of cutting the umbilicus, all her attachments in New York: Jerome Levy, Billie Sundae, Crystalline Sphere.
+Of cutting the umbilicus, all her attachments in New York: Jerry Levy, Billie Sundae, Crystalline Sphere.